kwyse/personal-website/content/posts/grokking-ecs.md

 }
 ```

-This matches the logic described in the last section.
-The only difference is
+This matches the logic described prior.
+The only difference is that we also
-that we also include a *delta time* input value.
-This represents the amount of
+include a *delta time* input value.
+This represents the amount of time that has
-time has passed from one frame to the next.
-We need this because we don't have
+passed from one frame to the next.
+We need this because we don't have control on
-control on exactly when our function will be called again.
-We can aim for a
+exactly when our function will be called again.
+We can aim for a target, say, 60
-target, say, 60 times per second, but we'll never hit that exactly.
-It may only
+times per second, but we'll never hit that exactly.
+It may only be a few
-be a few milliseconds off here and there, but that adds up the longer the game
+milliseconds off here and there, but that adds up the longer the game is
-is running.
-Pretty quickly we would have vastly inaccurate positions if you
+running.
+Pretty quickly we would have vastly inaccurate positions if you don't
-don't scale them like this!
+scale them like this!
 [Integration
 Basics](https://gafferongames.com/post/integration_basics/) by Glenn Fiedler
-does well on explaining why this happens.
+explains why this happens.

 The other system we need converts logical world coordinates to screen
 coordinates.